 - Speaking with insurance companies to maximize the payout someone can receive under his or her insurance policy.

-- Assisting families in seeking damages related to their traumatic brain injuries, its complications, emotional pain, and suffering.
+- Assisting families in seeking damages related to their traumatic brain injuries, complications, emotional pain, and suffering.

 - Taking the case to court or trial if this is needed.